-How pretty are these chocolate Christmas snowflake biscuits Alexander and I made the other night?
-The perfect festive nibble, they are so much fun to make and bake with little ones.
-The dough is malleable and easy to roll out and with my help Xander carefully cut these beauties out.
+Christmas is coming so it’s time to share Christmas snowflake biscuits.
+The perfect festive nibble, they are incredibly fun and super easy to make and bake with little ones.
+The dough is malleable and easy to roll out and with my help, Alexander and Oliver carefully cut these chocolate snowflakes out.

 Simple to make, you could even add a whole to the top to decorate your tree with them.
 I wanted to keep our tree free from food this year as my kids would pull as little too firmly on the branches so instead I’ve dusted with icing sugar and left them on plates by mini trees for a magical after school treat.